North Korea national football team: From one Asian Cup to another (1981–1992)

 In 1988, North Korea did not participate in the 1988 Olympic tournament.
 North Korea had initially asked to be involved in the Games, a request refused by the International Olympic Committee, resulting in their boycott of the Games.
-As for the 1988 AFC Asian Cup qualification, North Korea only placed third in their qualifying group, behind Syria and Iran, both of which qualified for the Qatari tournament.
+As for the 1988 AFC Asian Cup qualification, North Korea only placed third in their qualifying group, behind Syria and Iran, both of which qualified for the tournament.

 In 1990, North Korea took part in the inaugural 1990 Dynasty Cup.
 North Korea finished in third place.
-The following year, in the 1990 World Cup qualifiers, North Korea finished top of their first-round pool, winning all three of their home matches.
+The following year, in the 1990 FIFA World Cup qualifiers, North Korea finished top of their first-round pool, winning all three of their home matches.
 In the final round, North Korea finished last, winning only one game, against Qatar.

-Two years later, in 1991, the federation took a historic decision as it hired a foreign manager for the first time, Hungarian Pál Csernai, the former coach of Bayern Munich.
-North Korea finished the 1992 AFC Asian Cup qualification in first, ahead of Macao, Hong Kong and Taiwan.
-It thus qualified for the second time in its history for the Asian Cup, twelve years after its successful debut in Kuwait.
+Two years later, in 1991, the federation hired a foreign manager for the first time: Hungarian Pál Csernai, the former coach of Bayern Munich.
+North Korea finished the 1992 AFC Asian Cup qualification in first, ahead of Macao, Hong Kong and Chinese Taipei.
+It thus qualified for the Asian Cup for the second time, twelve years after its successful debut in Kuwait.
 Csernai's team were drawn into Group 1, along with hosts Japan, Iran and the United Arab Emirates.
-This time, their tournament ended in the first round, finishing without a win and with only two goals scored (both by Kim Kwang-min).
+This time, their tournament ended in the first round, finishing without a win and with only two goals scored, both by Kim Kwang-min.

-North Korea entered 1992 Olympic qualifiers, after two consecutive withdrawals.
+North Korea entered 1992 Olympic qualifiers after two consecutive withdrawals.
 Placed in Group E, Pyongyang was chosen, along with Beijing, to host the qualifying matches.
-Once again, the final tournament escaped them, finishing in second place, behind China and ahead of Singapore, the Maldives and Nepal.
-Right after the Games, the selection takes part in the 1992 Dynasty Cup.
-Like two years before, the team finished on the third step of the podium, behind Japan and South Korea, who faced each other in the final.
+Once again, the final tournament escaped them, finishing in second place behind China.
+Right after the Games, the team took part in the 1992 Dynasty Cup.
+Like two years before, the team finished on the third step of the podium, behind Japan and South Korea.